Yandy Díaz Player Props: Rays vs. Royals

 Yandy Díaz At The Plate

-- Diaz leads Tampa Bay in total hits (76) this season while batting .309 with 27 extra-base hits.
+- Diaz has 76 hits, which ranks first among Tampa Bay hitters this season, while batting .309 with 27 extra-base hits.

-- Among qualified hitters, he ranks seventh in batting average, while his on-base percentage ranks eighth and he is 13th in slugging.
+- Among qualified batters in baseball, he ranks seventh in batting average, eighth in on-base percentage, and 14th in slugging.

-- Diaz will look to extend his five-game hitting streak.
-He's batting .364 during his last outings.
+- Diaz enters this game on a five-game hitting streak.
+During his last games, he's hitting .364.

-- Diaz has picked up a hit in 70.3% of his 64 games this season, with multiple hits in 35.9% of them.
+- Diaz has picked up a hit in 70.3% of his 64 games this year, with at least two hits in 35.9% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.